PINPODEV/time-slots-finder/README.md

 containing existing events.

 **Disclaimer**
-> This module is currently still in pre-version.
-Breaking changes may occurs in minor
+> This module is currently still in pre-version. **BREAKING CHANGES may occurs in MINOR
-> versions.
+> versions**.
 Use it with care.

 ## Features
 - Define slots duration